 Limyra Necropolis I

-The westernmost one of the six necropolis sites of Limyra is Necropolis I, approximately 5 km from the city.
-It consists of 9 rock tombs built on the cliffs on the east side of the entrance to the Arykandos Valley to the northwest of Limyra.
-The classical wooden house-imitated Lycian tombs of this necropolis I of Limyra are the most beautiful and best preserved examples in Lycia.
+Necropolis I, the westernmost of Limyra’s six necropoleis, is located approximately 5 km from the city.
+It comprises nine rock-cut tombs carved into the cliffs on the eastern side of the entrance to the Arykandos Valley, northwest of Limyra.
+The Lycian house-type tombs in this necropolis, imitating wooden architecture, are among the finest and best-preserved examples in Lycia.

 Limyra Necropolis II

-Necropolis II to the west of the city walls of Limyra is the largest of all Lycia.
-There are more than 250 rock tombs and sarcophagi.
+Necropolis II, situated west of the city walls, is the largest necropolis in Lycia, containing more than 250 rock-cut tombs and sarcophagi.

 Tomb of Tebursseli